cmosongo/printf/README.md

 This repository contains a custom implementation of the `printf` function with support for various conversion specifiers.
 Below is a list of tasks and features included in this project.

-## Getting Started

-To use the `printf` function, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/printf.git`
-2. Navigate to the project directory: `cd printf`
-3. Compile the source code: `gcc -Wall -Wextra -Werror -pedantic -std=gnu89 main.c`
-4. Run the executable: `./a.out`

 ## Tasks